Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 MARGAUX

 Lascombes - black red.
 Aromatic nose with black cherries, intense and with a fine depth.
 Fleshy and meaty on the palate with formidable structure and impressive length.
-Excellent effort from this property, which is clearly back on track.
+Excellent effort from this property, which is back on track.
 93p.

 Labegorce - surprise, surprise.
 Aromatic and seductive wine with fine length and tasty fruit.
 90p.